 With its unpredictability and constant opening of new doors, it is also a microcosm of the entire film.
 Layer after layer are lifted methodically and lyrically away, until Thelma has given up everything, inside what turns out to be, shockingly, the peaceful eye of a raging epileptic attack.
 I do not think I have ever seen anything like this in cinema before, at least not with such a sustained, precise and careful inventiveness – the way our perception of time is stretched out, for example, is very sophisticated.

 The unknown Anders Mossling is a revelation in the role as a neurologist; with his polished, melodic Swedish language and clinical calm, he is a down-to-earth contrast to the surrealistic proceedings.
 With a friendly but commanding presence, as if he were a stand-in for the director, he is pressing the right buttons to provoke Thelma’s nightmare, but her inner chaos can never be captured by any measuring device.
-(This analysis will return to this sequence below, and a close analysis of it will soon be published in a special article, since virtually every shot is carrying distinctive ideas.)
+(This analysis will return to this sequence below, and a close analysis of it can be found in the third article on Thelma, since virtually every shot is carrying distinctive ideas.)

 The computer scene.
 In this scene, the images that Thelma is processing are not excavated from her subconscious, but float towards her in the form of a mesmerising computer-screen mini-essay about epilepsy and witchcraft.
 Fløttum is on hand again with a simple but hypnotic theme that strongly helps elevate a completely stationary scene to a highlight of the film.